gruvix/CRUD-Clubs/README.md

 The server will run on port 8080.

+2 windows will popup - one for WebPack and the other one for Express

--Access from a web browser to `localhost:8080`
+After that a web browser should open with the app, if not, access from a web browser to `localhost:8080`

 -Login with any username